 "Yes, women are certainly very mysterious . . . the facts are nothing new, and yet they are a perpetual source of astonishment.
-One is confronted, let us say, with some wonderful creature-a sylph, a figure from a dream, a faery's child.
+One is confronted, let us say, with some wonderful creature-a sylph, a phantasm, a figure from a dream, a faery's child.
 And what does she do?
-She goes off and marries some fairground Hercules, some butcher's apprentice.
+She goes off and marries some brawny butcher, some Strong Man straight from the fairground.
 And there she comes, leaning on his arm, perhaps even with her head on his shoulder, and looking about her with a subtle smile as if to say: 'Well, here's a phenomenon to make you all rack your brains!'
-And we rack them, we do indeed.''
+And we rack them, dear lady, we rack them."